tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 You should already be strong Java programmers and possibly also have Python experience.
 It will not be hard to learn how to code effectively in Javascript, especially if you are using Visual Studio Code with Github Copilot chat.
+We will explain Javascript concepts as they arise in the coding, but it doesn't hurt to look over the documentation to get a general idea about how the language works.

 We will work through the Getting Started tutorial at a superficial level, learning how to modify the code in the Snack IDE.